Lacrymology/states/diamond/doc/process.rst

 num_ctx_switches:involuntary
 ----------------------------

-The number involuntary context switches performed by the process.
+The number involuntary `context switches
+<http://www.linfo.org/context_switch.html>`_ performed by the process.

 num_ctx_switches:voluntary
 --------------------------

-The number voluntary context switches performed by the process.
+The number voluntary `context switches
+<http://www.linfo.org/context_switch.html>`_ performed by the process.

 cpu_percent
 -----------

-CPU utilization as a percentage.
+CPU utilization by the process as a percentage.

 memory_percent
 --------------

-Memory utilization as a percentage.
+Memory utilization by the process as a percentage.

 num_threads
 -----------